firozwebdev/Uplytic/README.md

 # 🚀 Uplytic - API Health Monitoring Platform

 A production-grade API monitoring solution built for the DevNetwork Hackathon 2025.
-Monitor your APIs in real-time with AI-powered insights, cost analysis, and automated alerts.
+Monitor your APIs in real-time with AI-powered insights, cost analysis, automated alerts, and a beautiful interactive world map.

 ## ✨ Features